 Many family trusts are brought to an end by the trustees exercising their power of appointment.
-This allows them to pay the income and distribute capital (assets) of the family trust to any one or more of the discretionary beneficiaries.
+This allows them to pay the income and distribute capital (assets) of the family trust to any one or more of the discretionary beneficiaries during the trust's life, or to final beneficiaries upon the trust being wound up.
 This is done by the trustees passing a resolution at a meeting.
 Below are examples of standard power of appointment clauses in our firm's trust deed precedent, which are known as "sprinkler" clauses: